GfSE/SAF-Specification/developing-saf/viewpoints/System-Interface-Definition-Viewpoint.md

 ## Example
 ![System-Interface-Definition-Viewpoint-primary-example.svg](../../diagrams/vp-examples/System-Interface-Definition-Viewpoint-primary-example.svg)
 ## Purpose
 The System Interface Definition Viewpoint captures system wide concepts defining interfaces.
-It allows to adopt long-lived standards and to harmonize the interface definitions to improve interchangeability, interoperability, and portability.
+It allows to adopt long-lived standards and to harmonize conceptual interface definitions to improve interchangeability, interoperability, and portability.
 ## Applicability
-The System Interface Definition Viewpoint supports the "Prepare for Interface Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§2.3.5.3] and contributes to the System Interface definition.
+The System Interface Definition Viewpoint supports the "prepare for system requirement definition" activity included the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.3] and contributes to the artifact "System Requirements Definition Report".

+Furthermore, the viewpoint supports the "Interface Management" approach of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§3.2.4].
 ## Presentation
-A block definition diagram (BDD) featuring System Interface blocks with ports, and flow properties.
+A block definition diagram (BDD) featuring Conceptual Interface blocks with ports, and flow properties.

-A tabular format listing System Interface blocks, their ports, and flow properties.
+A tabular format listing Conceptual Interface blocks, their ports, and flow properties.

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)